 - Grocery stores and other retailers can only have five people for every 1,000 square feet in the store at a time.
 Additionally, retailers need to offer shopping times for seniors and make hand sanitizer accessible, among other requirements.

 - Mecklenburg County health officials recommend that everyone wear a mask or face covering while in public settings like grocery stories and pharmacies.

 Zoom out: COVID-19, or just “coronavirus,” started in Wuhan, China in early December.
 Coronavirus is actually a large family of viruses that cause illnesses, including the common cold, MERS, and SARS.
 This present strain is new to humans, meaning we needed new tests and still need a new vaccine, which could take a year or longer.

 Global impact: On March 11, the World Health Organization declared COVID-19 outbreak a pandemic.
-Total cases are now more than 1.1 million cases across 181 countries.
-At least 60,000 people have died and more than 233,000 patients have recovered.
+Total cases are now more than 5.87 million cases across 188 countries.
+At least 362,000 people have died worldwide.

 Here’s everything else you need to know about how the coronavirus is affecting Charlotte: